ElectricCoffee/NoteDown/README.md

 be it mathematics, computer science, physics etc.

-While Markdown works well for general note-taking due to its minimalist syntax, it absolutely sucks when it comes to inputting formulae.
+While Markdown works well for general note-taking due to its minimalist syntax, it absolutely sucks when it comes to inputting formulæ.

-To solve this, I propose NoteDown: markdown with a set of convenient extensions that makes it usable for technical note-taking.
+To solve this, I propose NoteDown: Markdown with a set of convenient extensions that makes it usable for technical note-taking.

 Features:
 * LaTeX-like equation editing